ANANDPATEL2001/Book-Record-Management/README.md

 GET: Get a book by it's {id}
 PUT: Update a book by ID

-## /books/issued
+## /books/issued/by-user
-GET: Get all the books here
+GET: Get all the issued books here

 ## /books/issued/withFine
 GET: Get all the books with Fine